canonical/grafana-agent-k8s-operator/CONTRIBUTING.md

 - `self.on.install`: In this event we patch K8s service ports.
 - `self.on.agent_pebble_ready`: In this event the charm builds the Pebble layer to be added in the workload charm.
 This Pebble layer will manage the execution of Promtail binary
-- `self.on["prometheus-remote-write"].relation_changed`: In this event the Grafana agent config is updated with remote-write settings.
+- `self.on["receive-remote-write"].relation_changed`: In this event the Grafana agent config is updated with remote-write settings.
 - `self._scrape.on.targets_changed`: In this event the Grafana agent config is updated with scrape settings.
 - `self._loki_consumer.on.loki_push_api_endpoint_joined`: In this event the Grafana agent config is updated with Loki settings.
 - `self._loki_consumer.on.loki_push_api_endpoint_departed`: In this event the Grafana agent config is updated with Loki settings.